01-edu/public/subjects/social-network/README.md

 ### docker

-You must create two images where one will serve the backend and the other will serve the frontend.
+You must create an image that contains both the backend and frontend.
+Where both of them will communicate within the container prevenient from the image.

-Both back and front must communicate, for that is the purpose of having them.
-For this you will have to create a network to make sure that your containers are isolated, you can see more about `docker network` [here](https://docs.docker.com/network/).
-This network must have both back and front end where they will communicate between them.

-Only one will be published to a port on the host machine, being the client, so that you can be able to access the port that is exposed.
+In theory only one process will suffice.
+So you will have to create a Dockerfile witch will build and run the backend and the frontend, but only one (frontend) will be published to a port on the host machine.

 ---